Numbering

 Manual Per-Item Overrides

-Each row on the agenda builder shows its computed number (e.g. Item 3, Item A).
+Each row on the agenda builder shows its computed number (e.g. Item 3, Item 1.1).
 Click the number to edit it inline:

 | Action | Result |